MrAllenChan/QuizHero/README.md

 2. Use any popular IDE (IntelliJ IDEA recommended) to open the project **code/QuizHero_APP** and import as a **Gradle** project.
 3. Make sure you have installed JDK 11.
 Also, set Project SDK as Java 11 (In IntelliJ, open File -> Project Structure -> Project Settings/Project, set Project SDK as 11).
 4. Under Run/Debug Configurations, set the classpath of module as "QuizHero.main".
 We also recommend that JRE 11 is used to run the project.
-5. Try to build the project, if build successfully, run "RunServer.main" under src/main/java/api.
+5. Try to build the project, if build successfully, run "**RunServer.main**" under src/main/java/api.
 6. If there is something wrong when building the project, in Gradle settings under Preferences, use Gradle from 'wrapper task' in Gradle build script (see below).
 Then build the project and run "RunServer.main" again, you should see the Javalin framework has begun to work now.

 ![](https://github.com/jhu-oose/2020-spring-group-QuizHero/blob/master/docs/configuration.jpg)